theUpsider/tournament-bot/README.md

 EUW1 / ...: those roles will be assinged after verification as well.
 Use this to tag or group players.
 ### Channels
 - logs : where the information for the management and staff gets logged.
 Like a closed ticket or similar.
+## Other
+The footer can be set int the config.
+It will be displayed below supportive messages.
 ## Commands
 In general, a command can be used without any arguments to get additional information about it.
 - add : adds a user to a ticket by his discord ID.
 Only for staff role.